Watch: Chilling CCTV footage of moment baby snatched by nanny

 "Our 11-day-old baby had been kidnapped."

-The CCTV footage shows the moment Manukau-Togivalu leaves the house with the baby in her arms.
+The CCTV footage shows the moment Sydnee Shaunna Taulapapa (Toulapapa) leaves the house with the baby in her arms.

 At Taulapapa's sentencing, he also read his and his wife's victim impact statements.